Want to make your new life in the UK a little greener? Find out how with our list of 10 simple steps towards sustainable

 If you’re looking to reduce your carbon emissions, an easy way to do it is to reassess the way you use your car.
 According to official figures, transport is the largest contributor to the UK’s greenhouse gas emissions.
 In a bid to boost the switch to electric vehicles, the UK government announced plans in 2017 to ban the sale of new petrol and diesel cars from 2040.
 However, while electric vehicle sales are increasing in the UK, uptake remains slow due to issues with EV charging infrastructure across the country.
 But, even if you don’t buy the latest electric model, there are still simple ways you can reduce your carbon emissions.

 While many expats living in the UK will find the prospect of going completely car-free too challenging, it is definitely possible in some places.
 The local public transport networks in British cities are good enough to ensure you can ditch the car and lower your carbon footprint.
 If you don’t fancy catching the bus or metro, why not consider signing up for a car-sharing platform like Zipcar or Turo?
 Alternatively, hop on your bike and get some exercise by exploring the UK on two wheels.

 5. Reduce your food waste

-When it comes to living sustainably, the issue of food waste is a growing concern across the world.
+When it comes to sustainable living, the issue of food waste is a growing concern across the UK.
 According to environmental charity Wrap, the households in the UK threw out 4.5 million tonnes of edible food in 2018 alone.
 This equates to around £10 billion and is associated with over 10 million tonnes of greenhouse gas emissions.
 That’s because when you throw out food, you don’t only waste the food itself but also all the energy and resources that went into producing that food.
 And the answer to solving this problem starts at home.

 6. Watch your water usage